fmillion-mnsu/cs480-f23/week7/ASSIGN1.md

 1. Edit your Dockerfile to print out all environment variables in your message.
 Add these lines before the `CMD` line:

+    ARG SOME_VARIABLE
     RUN echo "Environment variables: " >> /message.txt
     RUN env >> /message.txt

+    Change `SOME_VARIABLE` to a variable name of your choice.
+Variable names should be capitalized, must not contain spaces, and cannot start with a number.

-2. **Copy** your GitHub action to a new file - for example, `docker-step2.yml` - and do two things: change the job name, and add at least one environment variable of your choice.
-The name of the variable and its value do not matter, since that `env` command will print out *all* variables.
+2. **Copy** your GitHub action to a new file - for example, `docker-step2.yml` - and do two things: change the job name, and add the environment variable you added above.
+The value does not matter, since that `env` command will print out *all* variables.
 You can use the `env:` section - no need to use the scripting method for setting a variable.

     You can simply open your action, do a Save As and give it a new filename in the same directory, and then make the edits.